-This is when a tradesman is called in to trace the leak, the search for which may involve lifting up floors or taking out appliances, and which work can be very expensive.
-Trace and access cover can pay towards finding a leaking pipe, repairing it and making good any damage caused along the way.
+This is when a tradesman is called in to trace the leak, the search for which may involve lifting up floors or taking out appliances.
+It can become very expensive.
+Trace and access cover can pay towards making good any damage caused by finding a leaking pipe.

 Am I covered for trace and access as standard?